osoomin1503/Projects/README.md

 # Projects
-A collection of mini-projects conducted by the school_ short programming
+A collection of projects & mini_projects conducted by the pyhton or R programming